Advanced Ophthalmology Elective

 New York, NY 10017

-This is a follow-up to the General Ophthalmology survey course and is designed for students thinking of Ophthalmology as a career.
-Students will spend 2 weeks with a mentor in an ophthalmology subspecialty at the NYU Langone Eye Center and 2 weeks working with the residents at the Manhattan VA eye clinic.
-Students will build on the clinical skills and knowledge learned in the general ophthalmology elective.
+This is a follow-up to the introductory Ophthalmology courses and is designed for students thinking of Ophthalmology as a career.
+Students will spend time at the NYU Langone Eye Center, and Bellevue Eye Clinic or the Manhattan VA Eye Clinic.
+Students will build on the clinical skills and knowledge learned in the introduction to ophthalmology elective.

 Objectives of the Elective